Abhi-Balijepalli/Unix_Systems/Multi-Threading/READme.md

 # Author: Nag Balijepalli
 Multithreaded processing
--To run: gcc --std=gnu99 -lpthread -g -o program main.c
+- To Compile: gcc --std=gnu99 -lpthread -g -o line_processor main.c
+- To Run: ./line_processor < input1.txt > output.txt
 -------
 Note:
 This program will take in a file input and start processing immediately following a producer-consumer process until it hits a "STOP".
 It will change every "++" to a '^' and only print 80 charectors per line.